GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

 - A minimum of four (4) machines:
-    - One (1) machine is for cluster manager, which will proxy TCP and HTTP traffic.
+    - One (1) machine for cluster manager, which will proxy TCP and HTTP traffic.
 This could be localhost on the installers computer.
-    - One (1) machine is for the Nginx load balancer and Twemproxy.
+    - One (1) machine for the Nginx load balancer and Twemproxy.
-    - The other two (2) machines will host Gluu Servers (additional Gluu machines can be added as needed).
+    - Two (2) machines for Gluu Servers (additional Gluu machines can be added as needed).

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines can have Ubuntu, CentOS, RHEL, or Debian.